 The Planning Act governs land-use planning activity in Ontario.
 It states that the "conservation of features of significant architectural, cultural, historical, archaeological or scientific interest" is a matter of provincial interest and that the Minister, the council of a municipality, a local board, a planning board and the [Ontario Land] Tribunal in carrying out their responsibilities under the Act shall have regard for that interest (section 2 (d)) as well as other matters of provincial interest.

 Further, the Planning Act allows the province to issue policy statements elaborating on areas of provincial interest.

-Figure 13: A sketch of a bustling market area that appeared in several planning policy documents for Kensington Market in the 1970s, including A Proposed New Zoning report from 1975, and Official Plan Proposals from 1978.
+Figure 13: A sketch of a bustling market area that appeared in several planning policy documents for Kensington Market in the 1970s.